The Twins Trust Centre for Research and Clinical Excellence opened at St George’s Hospital in London in 2020.

 The Twins Trust Centre for Research and Clinical Excellence is a beacon for best care for multiple pregnancies and will offer support to maternity units throughout the UK to help them replicate this.

-Expert clinicians will offer peer support and webinars* to NHS staff who are part of our Maternity Engagement quality improvement project.
+Expert clinicians will offer peer support, study days and webinars to NHS staff who are part of our Maternity Engagement quality improvement project.

 The centre is home to the first ever registry of cases of TTTS (Twin to Twin Transfusion Syndrome) which has been accepted onto the NIHR (National Institute for Health Research) portfolio.